Panduranga (Champa): Collapse of Vijaya and the beginning of Panduranga period

-When the Vietnamese under Le Thanh Tong attacked Champa in early 1471, the whole northern part of the kingdom was razed, cities ransacked, and tens of thousand people were killed, either massacred or enslaved by the invaders.
-The Vietnamese king also captured the Cham king Tra Toan and Vijaya clansmen, deporting them to the north, ending the dynasty's reign.
+When Lê dynasty military under Le Thanh Tong attacked Champa in early 1471 in retaliation to centuries of rampant Cham invasions and piracy, the whole northern part of the kingdom was razed, cities ransacked, and tens of thousand people were killed, slaves were freed and sent back to homeland to further weaken rich Cham elites, as well as boosting Le Thanh Tong image.
+Cham artists and intellectuals were deported to northern Vietnam so that their criticism of Le dynasty cannot reach Cham people.
+Le Thanh Tong also captured the Cham king Tra Toan and his royal relatives as well as the rest of Vijaya clansmen, put them under house arrests within Cham embassy at Hanoi, ending the dynasty's reign.
 This event is widely recognized as the end of the Champa Kingdom, according to Georges Maspero's logics.
-However, it is noteworthy to know that the fall of Vijaya was not a "shift" of Champa power to the south or the end of the kingdom, but rather, reflects the multicentric nature of Champa, a confederation of semiindependent kingdoms which now were no longer under the prestige of the Vijaya king of kings.
+However, it is noteworthy to know that the fall of Vijaya was not a "shift" of Champa power to the south or the end of the kingdom, but rather, reflects the multicentric nature of Champa, a confederation of semi-independent kingdoms which now were no longer under the prestige of the Vijaya king of kings.

 Unsurprisingly, a massive wave of Cham emigration radiated across Southeast Asia: In Cambodia, Cham refugees were welcomed, but the sources do not provide how they arrived in Cambodia and where they settled.
-In Thailand, there were records of Cham presence since Ayudhaya period.
-In the Malay archipelago, the Sejarah Melayu (Malay Annals) states that after the collapse of Vijaya in 1471, two Cham princes named Indera Berma Shah and Shah Palembang sought asylum in Melaka and Aceh.
+In Thailand, there were records of Cham presence since the Ayudhya period.
+In the Malay Archipelago, the Malay Annals state that after the collapse of Vijaya in 1471, two Cham princes named Indera Berma Shah and Shah Palembang sought asylum in Melaka and Aceh.
 Shortly after his conversion to Islam, Indera Berma Shah was appointed minister at the court of Sultan Mansur Shah.
-The Sejarah Melayu also mentions Cham presences in Pahang, Kelantan, where the Kampung Laut Mosque is said to be built by Champa sailors, on their way to Java and Aceh.
+The Malay Annals also mentions a Cham presences in Pahang and Kelantan, where the Kampung Laut Mosque is said have been built by Champa sailors, on their way to Java and Aceh.
+Other famous Cham include Kelantan warrior queen Che Siti Wan Kembang and her daughter Puteri Saadong.